Reneator/github-godot-ci-test/README.md

 I will try to have all infos on this page and else i will directly point to external sources via link.

-The goal of this Repository is to provide you with the infos/templates/materials/sources you need to set up your own Git Actions CI Pipeline to deliver your game onto multiple different OS to Steam just by pushing one button
+The goal of this Repository is to provide you with the infos/templates/materials/sources you need to set up your own Git Actions CI Pipeline to deliver your game in Godot onto multiple different OS to Steam just by pushing one button

 ## What is a CI Pipeline?